0BAB1/python_to_fpga_course/readme.md

 # Python AI to FPGA : Course Material

-This repo contains all the course's examples.
+This repo contains all the course's examples and slides (do not use outside the course, conform to french law intellectual property).
-It does not contain the slides, you can email me or ask the course supervisor.

 Lectures given at : [IDEC](https://www.idec.or.kr/) & [Sungkyunkwan University](https://www.skku.edu/eng/index.do).